tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 $$F_{g} = mg\Rightarrow F_{g} = \rho \left(\frac{4}{3}\pi r^{3}\right)g$$

-Let $\sigma$ be the density of the air, the upthrust force experienced by the oil drop due to displaced air is
+Let \(\sigma\) be the density of the air, the upthrust force experienced by the oil drop due to displaced air is

 $$F_{b} = \sigma \left(\frac{4}{3}\pi r^{3}\right)g$$